LAURAMICHAELLA/HeterWIrelessMUAVNet/README.md

 - The integration of Multi-UAV Gazebo scenarios and NS-3 codes, using GzUAV (A Gazebo-based framework for ArduCopter multi-UAV simulation) (https://gzuav.dmi.unict.it/)

 Thanks for GzUAV Team by its tool and for making my research reachable!

+In construction with step-by-step of how to run and generate results...